 Metropolitan Tier 1, Corporate Governance Law

-Gardere’s corporate governance team owns a great amount of experience and familiarity with the federal and state securities laws, enabling them to be strategic advisors to both seasoned and newly public companies.
+Gardere’s corporate governance lawyers own a great amount of experience and familiarity with the federal and state securities laws, enabling them to be strategic advisors to both seasoned and newly public companies.
 The knowledge we possess as a full-service law firm amps up the quality of our counseling services, as we are able to provide advisement in other areas by which impact securities laws and public companies, including tax, employee benefits, employment, intellectual property, antitrust, environmental and litigation.
 Our clients look to us for advice on a wide range of matters, with a major focus on compliance with federal and state securities laws, and securities regulations such as:

-Our team has developed extensive, practical expertise in advising clients on issues related to compliance with Sarbanes-Oxley Act of 2002 and other corporate governance matters.
+Our team has developed extensive, practical expertise in advising clients on issues related to Sox compliance with Sarbanes-Oxley Act of 2002 and other corporate governance matters.
 With a broad client list which includes public companies, boards of directors, board committees and corporate executives personally, we’re highly skilled in a wide array of corporate governance matters including:

 You may use the wildcard symbol (*) as a root expander.
 A search for "anti*" will find not only "anti", but also "anti-trust", "antique", etc.